abrosid/laratask/README.md

 ./vendor/bin/sail artisan db:seed
 ```

-In yor browser link to `localhost`
+In your browser link to `localhost`